Extendable-output function

-Extendable-output function (XOF) is an extension of the cryptographic hash that allows its output to be arbitrarily long.
-In particular, the sponge construction makes any sponge hash a natural XOF: the squeeze operation can be repeated, and the regular hash functions with a fixed-size result are obtained from a sponge mechanism by stopping the squeezing phase after obtaining the fixed number of bits).
+Extendable-output function (XOF) is a type of cryptographic hash function that allows its output to be arbitrarily long, allowing it to be used as a cryptographically secure pseudo-random number generator.

+One particular hash construction, the sponge construction, makes any sponge hash a natural XOF: the squeeze operation can be repeated thus resulting in an XOF (the regular hash functions with a fixed-size result are obtained from a sponge mechanism by stopping the squeezing phase after obtaining the fixed number of bits).

-The genesis of a XOF makes it collision, preimage and second preimage resistant.
-Technically, any XOF can be turned into a cryptographic hash by truncating the result to a fixed length (in practice, hashes and XOFs are defined differently for domain separation).
-The examples of XOF include the algorithms from the Keccak family: SHAKE128, SHAKE256, and a variant with higher efficiency, KangarooTwelve.
+A secure XOF is collision, preimage and second preimage resistant.
+While technically any XOF can be turned into a cryptographic hash by truncating the result to a fixed length, in the real world hashes and XOFs tend to be defined differently using domain separation.)
+Examples of sponge construction XOFs include the algorithms from the Keccak family: SHAKE128, SHAKE256, and a variant with higher efficiency, KangarooTwelve.

+There are other XOFs which are not sponge constructions, such as Skein and RadioGatún.

-XOFs are used as key derivation functions (KDFs), stream ciphers, mask generation functions.
+XOFs are used as key derivation functions (KDFs), stream ciphers, and mask generation functions.

 Related-output issues

 By their nature, XOFs can produce related outputs (a longer result includes a shorter one as a prefix).
 The use of KDFs for key derivation can therefore cause related-output problems.
-As a "naïve" example, if the Triple DES keys are generated with a XOF, and there is a confusion in the implementation that causes some operations to be performed as 3TDEA (3x56 = 168-bit key), and some as 2TDEA (2x56 = 112 bit key), comparing the encryption results will lower the attack complexity to just 56 bits; similar problems can occur if hashes in the NIST SP 800-108 are naïvely replaced by the KDFs.
+As a "naïve" example, if the Triple DES keys are generated with an XOF, and there is a confusion in the implementation that causes some operations to be performed as 3TDEA (356 = 168-bit key), and some as 2TDEA (256 = 112 bit key), comparing the encryption results will lower the attack complexity to just 56 bits; similar problems can occur if hashes in the NIST SP 800-108 are naïvely replaced by the KDFs.